- Oops!Something went wrong.Please try again later.

 Competitive Landscape: The presence of a large number of players has made the medical devices market highly competitive.
 The company faces intense competition from players such as Boston Scientific Corporation BSX in the cardio vascular business.

-The Zacks Consensus Estimate for third-quarter fiscal 2021 revenues is pegged at $7.80 billion, suggesting 1.1% rise from the year-ago reported number.
+The Zacks Consensus Estimate for fourth-quarter fiscal 2021 revenues is pegged at $8.15 billion, suggesting 35.9% rise from the year-ago reported number.

 Some other better-ranked stocks from the broader medical space are Hologic, Inc. HOLX and IDEXX Laboratories, Inc. IDXX.

-Hologic’s long-term earnings growth rate is estimated at 17.4%.
-The company presently carries a Zacks Rank #1 (Strong Buy).
-You can see the complete list of today’s Zacks #1 Rank stocks here.
+Hologic’s long-term earnings growth rate is estimated at 15.4%.
+The company presently carries a Zacks Rank #2 (Buy).
+You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 IDEXX’s long-term earnings growth rate is estimated at 15.8%.
-It currently carries a Zacks Rank #2 (Buy).
+It currently carries a Zacks Rank #2.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report